PopupMaker/Popup-Maker/readme.txt

 * **Responsive Popups** - Choosing a responsive size will make your popups resize automatically with users screen size.
 Great for use with themes that are responsive.
 * **Too many features to list here** - If you can't figure out how to get the functionality your after, ask us we will be glad to help.

-Now works with Visual Composer by WP Bakery - Craft beautify & fully responsive popups in no time with Popup Maker & Visual Composer.
+Now works with Visual Composer by WP Bakery - Craft beautiful & fully responsive popups in no time with Popup Maker & Visual Composer.

 = Supported Optin Forms =
 * Mailchimp